 In today's viticulture the filtration mainly concerns grape and young wine, but also for the purpose of air disinfection and water, The purpose of this method is to remove unwanted substances and thus to stabilize or sterilize the grape must or wine.
-As a rule, this is done in several steps.
+In general, this is done in several steps.
 First, the quite large ones created during pressing lees (Pulp) removed from the must (see under degumming and clarify ).
-Only so the so-called filter maturity of the wine is achieved as a prerequisite for the respective Filtrationsart.
-This means that the wine must not be too cloudy.
-A subsequent step is the removal of microorganisms as yeasts and bacteria,
+Thus only the so-called filter maturity of the wine is achieved as a prerequisite for the respective Filtrationsart.
+This means that the wine should not be too cloudy.
+A subsequent step is the removal of microorganisms how yeasts and bacteria,

-However, not only those particles are retained by filters which (as one might assume) are larger than the filter pore size.
+However, filters not only retain those particles that are (as one might assume) larger than the filter pore size.
 Because that's just one of the effects.
 Other mechanisms include particle inertia, diffusion effects (thermal movement of particles), electrostatics with adsorptive Effect or barrier effect.
 Therefore, in principle, particles are deposited, which are far smaller than the pore size of the filter.
 In any case, filter pore sizes of ≤ 1 μm (millionth of a meter) are required (human hair approx. 40 μm).

-Starting from the USA For reasons of marketing on the label, in Europe too, in recent years, it is increasingly possible to point out " unfiltriert "(O. Ä.) Find.
+Starting from the United States For reasons of marketing on the label in Europe, too, in recent years there is an increasing indication unfiltriert "(O. Ä.) Find.
 The alternative to filtration is the racking (Moving) from one container to another, which is certainly far gentler, but much more complex.
 Of the Beaujolais Nouveau is basically unfiltered wine.
 For wines with longer barrel aging automatically results in a better stability by the storage.
 Unfiltered wines form to a much greater extent depot (Sediment).
 For special wines like "sur lie" no filtration is carried out (see under lees ).

 The unfiltered mixture of a liquid and finely divided solids is called suspension, the filtered product filtrate.
 Depending on the filter, the particles either due to the size (sieve effect) and / or due to adsorptive (electrostatic) effect excreted.
 There are a number of different filtration techniques, which are based on size, technical equipment and desired types of wine.

-The filtration mechanisms and application techniques are divided into the following basic principles:
+The filtration mechanisms or application techniques are divided into the following basic principles: